xavierpok/tp/docs/UserGuide.md

 Format: `unmark INDEX`

-* Marks the person at the specified `INDEX`.
+* Marks the person at the specified `INDEX`, which is shown by a yellow hollow star.
 * The index refers to the index number shown in the displayed contact list.
 * The index **must be a positive integer** starting from 1.
-* When a new contact is created, the contact is unmarked by default.
+* When a new contact is created, the contact is un-marked by default.

 Examples:
 * `unmark 1` un-marks the 1st person in the current displayed list.